 AdColony collects personal data in the course of our business.
 The definitions of personal data vary depending on the laws where you are located.
 For example, in the European Economic Area (EEA), personal data is defined broadly, and would include PII and Pseudonymous Identifiers (defined below).
 California’s privacy law defines personal information broadly, and would include PII and Pseudonymous Identifiers.
 AdColony will explain the different types of personal data below, and will try to be clear when we’re describing our use of each throughout this Policy.

 PERSONALLY IDENTIFIABLE INFORMATION (PII)

 AdColony collects personally identifiable information (“PII”) when you choose to provide it to us.
 PII is any information that specifically identifies or locates a particular person or entity.
 We receive and store any PII you provide to us.
-The types of PII collected may include your name, postal address, telephone number, email address and other PII that you choose to provide on a particular data collection form.
+The types of PII collected includes your name, postal address, telephone number, email address and other PII that you choose to provide on a particular data collection form.
 For example, you may choose to send PII about yourself in an email, by completing an online form on the Websites, by inquiring about employment or applying for a job at AdColony or by signing up for our service or e-newsletter.
-You may also provide us with PII in order to setup an account with us.
+You may also provide us with PII in order to set up an account with us.
 AdColony uses this information for our reasonable business purposes, including to contact you to respond to your inquiry, to provide the service requested or to maintain your account with us.
 We may share your PII with partners such as advertising supply-side platforms as necessary to facilitate the Service.
 Once obtained, AdColony will store your PII for as long as needed to provide services and for a reasonable time thereafter for record keeping purposes.